-Summary : If you’re looking for a more effecient Antarctic experience, this is it.
+Summary : If you’re looking for a more efficient Antarctic experience, this is it.
 Venture south, crossing the infamous Drake Passage and experience the first sighting of Antarctica with your fellow shipmates.
 After your penguin, seal, whale, iceberg and glacier cravings have been satisfied, take the relaxing way home by flying from King George Island to Punta Arenas, Chile.
 Plus, there are options to kayak and snowshoe as one-of-a-kind experiences on this spectacular continent.

 Activities : Birding, Hiking, Kayaking